 Shortly after the murder of George Floyd, I decided I wanted to help support the Black Lives Matter movement in some way.
 I started by watching and listening, trying to educate myself.
 Then I began this personal portrait project.
-I welcome protesters into my studio during protests on the common in Plymouth, NH.
-I listen to peoples’ stories and share their portraits.
+I welcomed protesters into my studio during protests on the common in Plymouth, NH.
+I listened to peoples’ stories and shared their portraits.
 I hope that these portraits will be an invitation to every viewer to look closer.
 A closer look often creates empathy.
 Empathy creates understanding.
 Understanding builds community.
 As a collective project, I hope that these portraits also communicate the sense of unity that I see, among everyone who stands in protest for a better country for all of us.
 Here are the images from July 4.

 “I believe in the tenet that we are all equal.
 I’m saddened that we still have to make this point.
 I’m doing a lot of examination of my own privilege.” – Cynthia